cylerc/14C_Antiquity/README.md

-# Supplementary materials for the paper 'Reanalysis of the Radiocarbon and Thermoluminescence Chronologies for Spirit Cave, Steep Cliff Cave, Banyan Valley Cave and Non Nok Tha in Northern Thailand'
+# Supplementary materials for the paper 'Reanalysis of the Radiocarbon and Thermoluminescence Chronologies for Spirit Cave, Steep Cliff Cave, and Banyan Valley Cave in Northern Thailand'

 <!-- badges: start -->